The Abandoned Pennsylvania Turnpike

 The trail once again picked up on the other side of the road, though I had to pass a chicken coop to get back on it.
 This was by far the worst stretch, with torn-up asphalt and downed trees, that eventually gave way to the current, active turnpike.

-The Turnpike Commission obviously stores trucks and other equipment, along with road debris like branches and stuff, along this ramp.
+The Turnpike Commission stores trucks and other equipment, plus road debris like branches, along this ramp.
 There was a cop car parked at the merge point, either setting a speed trap or watching for tresspassers like me, so I took a photo and hastily turned around.
-Indeed, as I learned before writing this, all the land from the first dead end to here is private property and not to be skateboarded on.
+Indeed, as I learned while writing this, all the land from the first dead end to here is private property and not to be skateboarded on.
 Whoops.

 Is it a commonly-known phenomenon that the first time you do something feels like it takes longer than any subsequent time?
 That was certainly the case for my return journey, even if it was into a mild headwind.
 I took a break at the former rest stop on the way back for lunch, which seemed appropriate.
 Approaching the longer tunnel on the way back, the headwind turned into a twenty-foot-wide gust of supercooled air, kind of like feeling a store’s air conditioning spill onto the street, only way more massive.

 Before I started back through the tunnel, I saw three people coming down the side of the mountain, having just explored the control room at the top.
 These are also “strictly off limits” unless you’re with a guided tour, so I didn’t feel too compelled to look in.
 I imagine it’s not much different than the locked access rooms at the ground level.
 You stick your head through the window, admire the graffiti and water damage, and keep moving.